-Are you too afraid to release your songs because you don’t think your mixes are good enough?
-Or do you constantly tweak your mix without knowing whether it’s done?
+Are you afraid to release your songs because you don’t think your mixes are good enough?

-They just make you want to throw your headphones in the trash and give up on your music for good!
+Do they make you want to throw your headphones in the trash and give up on your music for good?

-On the flipside...if you've been mixing for a while, you might finish a mix every once in a while that you really like.
+Or maybe you’ve been mixing for a while and you occasionally finish a mix you really like.

 But the rest of them?
 You're anxiously unsure about their quality.